polinaprinii/DAP-Project/README.md

 ***Programmatic Approach:***
 Our dataset was loaded, cleaned and analysed using R Studio.

 These steps were undertaken:
-1. Downloading the csv datasets from GitHub.
+1. Downloading the csv dataset from GitHub.
-2. Reading the csv datasets in R Studio using read.csv() function and UTF-8-BOM file encoding.
+2. Reading the csv dataset in R Studio using read.csv() function and UTF-8-BOM file.
-3. Joining the datasets into 1 using join() functions.
-4. Transforming the dataset into Json Format (WILL BE DONE)
-5. Importing RAW dataset to MongoDB (WILL BE DONE)
-6. Extracting the dataset from MongoDB as a csv file
-7. Reading the csv file in R Studio again.
-8. Analysing and visualising the data.
+3. Analysing and visualising the data.
-9. Writing the final dataset into a csv file which will be later used in the multiple linear regression.
+4. Writing the final dataset into a csv file which will be later used for the multiple linear regression.
+5. Uploading the final dataset into MongoDB using mongo() function.

 ### Slovakia Testing Dataset - Maria Migrova ###